-\subsection{Radon splines}
+\subsection{Radon Splines}

-The native Banach space for interpolation with Radon splines given some order $m\in \N$ is the space $ \Spc M_{\mathrm{Rad},m}(\R^d)$ introduced in Section~\ref{sec:Liz_Radon}.
-Due to the form of the function $\rho_{\mathrm{Rad},m}$, this problem is closely related to approximation with 2-layer neural networks as pointed out in \cite{Bartolucci2021,Parhi2021}.
-Since the point evaluations are in the predual, applying Theorem~\ref{thm:representer} together with the explicit representation of elements in $ \Spc M_{\mathrm{Rad},m}(\R^d)$ obtained in Corollary~\ref{cor:OperatorRadon} yields the following.
+The native Banach space for interpolation with Radon splines, given some order $m\in \N$, is the space $ \Spc M_{\mathrm{Rad},m}(\R^d)$ introduced in Section~\ref{sec:Liz_Radon}.
+Due to the form of the function $\rho_{\mathrm{Rad},m}$, this interpolation problem is closely related to approximations with 2-layer neural networks as pointed out in \cite{Bartolucci2021,Parhi2021}.
+Since the point evaluations are in the predual, the application of Theorem~\ref{thm:representer}, together with the explicit representation of elements in $ \Spc M_{\mathrm{Rad},m}(\R^d)$ obtained in Corollary~\ref{cor:OperatorRadon}, yields the following.